 The function itself is quite easy to use and can be setup by our amazing team here at SnapInspect.
-Please keep in mind that this function is only available on approved plans.
+Please keep in mind that this function needs to be enabled in the back end.
 For more information regarding setup and access to this function please contact email@example.com

 When wanting to schedule a request inspection from a tenant or client, you can do so by logging into your account via the WebApp HERE.
 If you are not too familiar with what the WebApp looks like or is here is a picture below to give you an understanding of what the WebApp is.